imagej/imagej.github.io/pages/How_to_write_your_own_spot_feature_analyzer_algorithm_for_TrackMate.md

 You must first create a {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/features/spot/SpotAnalyzerFactory.java'
-label='SpotAnalyzerFactory' %} .
+label='SpotAnalyzerFactory' %}.
 This factory will be in charge of the TrackMate integration.
-The interface extends both the {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/TrackMateModule.java' label='TrackMateModule' %}
+The interface extends both the {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/TrackMateModule.java' label='TrackMateModule' %} and the {% include github org='fiji'

-`and the `

-{% include github org='fiji' repo='TrackMate'
+repo='TrackMate'
 source='fiji/plugin/trackmate/features/FeatureAnalyzer.java'
-label='FeatureAnalyzer' %}

-`interfaces.
-It is the class you will need to annotate with a `[`SciJava`](SciJava "wikilink")` annotation for automatic discovery.`
+label='FeatureAnalyzer' %} interfaces.
+It is the class you will need to annotate with a [SciJava](SciJava "wikilink") annotation for automatic discovery.

-But it is also in charge of instantiating {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/features/spot/SpotAnalyzer.java' label='SpotAnalyzer' %} s.
-As you can see, this interface just extends ImgLib2 {% include github repo='imglib' path='algorithms/core/src/main/java/net/imglib2/algorithm/Algorithm.java'
-label='Algorithm' %} , so all parameters will have to be passed in the constructor, which can be what you want thanks to the factory.
+But it is also in charge of instantiating {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/features/spot/SpotAnalyzer.java' label='SpotAnalyzer' %}s.
+As you can see, this interface just extends ImgLib2 {% include github repo='imglib' path='algorithms/core/src/main/java/net/imglib2/algorithm/Algorithm.java' label='Algorithm' %}, so all parameters will have to be passed in the constructor, which can be what you want thanks to the factory.
 We do not need a return value method, because results are stored directly inside the spot objects.
 But we will see this later.